DavidRodriguezSoaresCUI/PyYoloCR/README.md

 	* Re-time : Some lines may not begin/end at the right timestamp.
 Lines with unusually high CPS (character per second) should be considered suspicious.

 ## Determining the parameters for the `YoloAIO.vpy` file
+You can find descriptions and advice on each parameter in `YoloAIO.vpy`, but here are the basics :

 0. Open `YoloAIO.vpy` in Vapoursynth Editor and set value `VideoSrc` to the path of the video file from which you want to extract subtitles.
 1. 'Resize' step : Set `Step` to 1 and adjust these values:
-	* `DimensionCropbox` determines the width/height of the bounding box.
+	* `CropBoxDimension` determines the width/height of the bounding box.
 Make sure it's big enough.
-	* `HauteurCropBox` determines the vertical position of the bounding box.
+	* `CropBoxElevation` determines the vertical position of the bounding box.
 	* In this step, you are to choose values such that any subtitles are within the bounding box.
 2. 'Threshold' step : Set `Step` to 2 and adjust these values:
 	* Choose the fitting `ModeS` : 'L' if you want to define a white or black threshold, succesively 'R', 'G' and 'B' otherwise.